Voices of Bolsover: A musical journey from past to future

 Partners, performers and venues

-Funders: Scops Art Trust, Bolsover District Council.
+Funders: Scops Arts Trust, Bolsover District Council.